sfomuseum/go-whosonfirst-elasticsearch/README.md

 ## Important

 This is work in progress.
-Changes should be expected and documentation to follow.
+Changes should be expected and comprehensive documentation to follow.

 ## Tools